 Alcohol Permits are a key component of a profitable cafe or restaurant.
 If you own a café or restaurant and do not serve alcohol, you may be missing out on a very profitable component of your business.

 Permit Place removes these annoyances by taking you out of the equation and managing the alcohol permitting process on your behalf.
 We will solve any difficulties that arise regarding alcohol permits for your project specifically, with your input along the way, and expedite the permitting timeline as a bonus providing you the easiest alcohol permitting service in California or Washington.

 When you call us, we will talk to you in plain, straight-forward language about your business.
 We will determine what type of license best suits the needs of your business.
 You will need two types: A state ABC and a local conditional use permit or “CUP”.

 Two of the most common state license types for restaurants are (a) Type 41 – beer and wine only, and (b) Type 47 – beer, wine, and hard liquor.
 An important state requirement to be aware of is that your restaurant must be a “bona fide eating place” to qualify for either of the above license types.

 What does “bona fide” eating place mean?
-Basically, it means that your restaurant must include a suitable kitchen equipped to serve ordinary meals (versus only appetizers to accompany drinks), and show that a minimum of 51% of your gross receipts are from food sales.
+Basically, it means that your restaurant must include a suitable kitchen equipped to serve ordinary meals (versus only appetizers to accompany drinks), and show that a minimum of 51% of your gross receipts is from food sales.

 In addition, you will need a local zoning permit required by your local municipality.
 These permits are most often called Conditional Use Permits (CUP) and, although the CUP process may occur concurrently with the state process, it is different than a liquor license.